Article · Mar 6, 2026

 commit;

-What to check on an inherited project
+What to audit on an inherited project

 - Open the

 auth.signUp(.
 Every call should either be removed or routed through an admin edge function that uses the service role.
-Direct client-side signup on an invite-only product is the same bug as the project-level toggle being on.

 Frequently asked questions